thegiftofgabes/00-game-workshop/Giant-Metal-Bodies.md

 - Cool - highlight: save 1 juice when you move to dodge or flee
 - Edge - highlight: ignore a 1 when you attack
-- Hope: highlight: you recover a tag on a 12
+- Hope - highlight: you recover a tag on a 12
 - Team - highlight: on a 12, +1d6 on your next roll

 # Modules